Plan Your Visit to Toronto for the Game

 Where you stay can shape how you experience the city.
 Several neighbourhoods put you close to major sports venues, making it easy to get to the game and explore nearby.

 For tournament matches, consider staying near Toronto Stadium (locally known as BMO Field) or within easy reach of downtown venues and fan zones.
+If you want to keep travel to an absolute minimum, these areas will streamline your game-day experience.

 Near Toronto Stadium (BMO Field)